-\item Consider case 4.
-Of the reflected variables in $\bar{x}$ consider the one $v$ with the right-most occurrence and let be $t_k$ the right-most argument of $A$ in which $v$ has a free occurrence.
-Let $w$ be the alphabetically earliest variable not occurring in $A$.
+\item Let the term belong to category 4.
+Of the reflected variables in $\bar{x}$ consider the one $v$ with the right-most occurrence and let be $t$ the right-most argument of $A$ in which $v$ has a free occurrence.
+Let $w$ be the alphabetically earliest variable not occurring in $A$ or $\bar{x}$.
 Let $\bar{x}'$ be the permutation of $\bar{x}$ such that $[F(t_1,...,t_n)]_{\bar{x}'}$ is normalized and consider $\bar{y} v$ where $\bar{y}$ is $\bar{x}'$ with $v$ removed.
 Then